vigneshsweekaran/assignments/terraform/03-gitlab-runner-docker-aws-instance/README.md

 ### Installation steps
 * Update the values in terraform.tfvars file

+* Configure the aws credentials in profile test

 * Make sure ssh keys are generated in ~/.ssh, which is used for craeting key_pair and connecting to aws instance for running the ansible playbook

 * To generate ssh keys